sagemath/sagewiki_to_gh-2022-10-10/days5/sched.md

-ORGANIZATIONAL MEETING
+ORGANIZATIONAL MEETING 2:30 - 3:30:

-After the afternoon talk today we will have an organizational meeting to discuss the plan for working groups for the remainder of the workshop.
+After a 30-minute ''Overall Sage Status Report'' by William stein, we will  discuss the plan for working groups for the remainder of the workshop.

 EVENING REPORTS (7-8)